kukrimate/s16emu/doc/isa.md

 ## Flags
 The register R15 functions as a flag output from arithmetic and compare operations.
+Please note that if R15 is the destination register, than flags are **not** set.
 The following flags are synonyms for the corresponding bit of R15:
 <table border=1>
 	<tr>
 		<td>Flag</td>